+def __detect_labels_with_retry(self, **kwargs)->dict:

+for _ in range(0, 5):

+try:

+region = valid_regions[randint(0,len(valid_regions)-1)]

+rekognition = boto3.client('rekognition', region_name=region)

+print('DetectLabels(%s) - s3://%s -> %s' % (

+region,

+self.manifest.report.frame_bucket,

+self.manifest.video_id

+))

+return rekognition.detect_labels(**kwargs)

+except ProvisionedThroughputExceededException as error:

+print('ProvisionedThroughputExceededException -- %s' %

+str(error))

+sleep(randint(10,50)/10)

+raise Exception('Unable to detect_labels - %s' % self.manifest.video_id)

+After downloading and extracting metadata from the videos, the Video Metadata Store had two report documents per file (1,061,020 files).
+This corpus represents the facts and evidence to address this dissertation’s research questions.
+Specifically, what are autonomous agents' effectiveness (RQ1) and efficiency (RQ2) in assisting elderly and special needs care facilities?
+Transforming this data into information requires a mapping process that clusters related actions together.

 Lastly, aggregation queries assess the information extracted from the videos and attempt to answer the original research questions.
 Specifically, what are the effectiveness and efficiency of autonomous agents in assisting elderly and special needs care facilities?
 This research project hypothesizes that monitoring human activity recognition (HAR) enables these agents to make informed decisions and reduce the overhead of care facilities.
 Suppose that quality can improve and simultaneously costs decrease.
 In that case, one expects that the accessibility of those services should increase due to commoditization.
 That, in turn, improves medical care for an aging population.

-Figure 34 Pose Output Format Body-25